aress31/openapi-parser/README.md

 ## Sponsor 💖

-If you want to support this project and appreciate the time invested in developping, maintening and extending it; consider donating toward my next cup of coffee. ☕

-It is easy, all you got to do is press the `Sponsor` button at the top of this page or alternatively [click this link](https://github.com/sponsors/aress31). 💸
+If this extension has saved you time and hassle during a security assessment, consider showing some love by sponsoring a cup of coffee ☕ for the developer.
+It's the fuel that powers development, after all.
+Just hit that shiny `Sponsor` button at the top of the page or [click here](https://github.com/sponsors/aress31) to contribute and keep the caffeine flowing. 💸

 ## Reporting Issues

-Found a bug?
-I would love to squash it! 🐛
+Did you find a bug?
+Well, don't just let it crawl around!
+Let's squash it together like a couple of bug whisperers! 🐛💪

-Please report all issues on the GitHub [issues tracker](https://github.com/aress31/swurg/issues).
+Please report any issues on the [GitHub issues tracker](https://github.com/aress31/swurg/issues).
+Together, we'll make this extension as reliable as a cockroach surviving a nuclear apocalypse! 🚀

 ## Contributing

-You would like to contribute to better this project? 🤩
+Looking to make a splash with your mad coding skills? 💻

-Please submit all `PRs` on the GitHub [pull requests tracker](https://github.com/aress31/swurg/pulls).
+Awesome!
+Contributions are welcome and greatly appreciated.
+Please submit all PRs on the [GitHub pull requests tracker](https://github.com/aress31/swurg/pulls).
+Together we can make this extension even more amazing! 🚀

 ## License